aerominer/aerominer-hotspot/README.md

 If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.

 Where are you sourcing your components from?
-From Module manufacturers
+From Module manufacturers.

 How many radio modules/ concentrators can you procure?
 5000 pieces at a time
 # Budget & Capital
 Ecas Electro SRL can manufacture 10K hotspots per month.
-We have secured a budget for 2k hotspots.
+We have secured a budget for our first batch of  hotspots.
 All financial information are public: https://live.euronext.com/en/ipo-showcase/kerlink
 # Risk & Challenges
-Care sunt riscurile care pot impiedica compania sa nu produca & furnizeze produsul ( aici e bine sa ne legam si de situatia actuala cu covidul + razboiul, adica intarzieri de livrari + productii externe ).
+Supply chain problems due to the cheap shortage.
+However over the years we have build up our network of trusted parteners and toghether we can overcome thoose chalanges.
 # Other Information
 - Desired Discord support channel name: aerominer#4079
 - Twitter profile: https://twitter.com/aero_miner